Sun sets on the Byron Nelson's 35-year run in Las Colinas

 When not playing, Earnest's role as host professional is akin to a public ambassador for the Four Seasons, including welcoming people to the property, and behind the scenes, handling media requests in regards to the golf course as a liaison to the Salesmanship Club and the PGA Tour Rules Officials.

-Many circumstances changed the direction of the Byron Nelson’s rising tied.
+Many circumstances changed the direction of the Byron Nelson’s rising tide.
 Woods’ missing the cut in 2005 can be pinpointed as one of those moments.

 “Tiger had broken Byron Nelson's cut record, so it was kind of ironic to miss it on Cottonwood Valley in that setting,” Earnest says.
 “To think that would be the last time he came here is sad in a lot of ways.
 I think that genuinely Byron meant a lot to him and that he was one of the players who would have continued to honor him while he was living for sure and been back.
 So looking back on it in that context, it was definitely a significant year.”